theCrab/theCrab/about.md

 #### Profile
 Nelson Kelem is a:

+- code optimiser and problem solver or critical thinker
 - software developer and code experimenter (Ruby, JavaScript and Erlang primarily)
 - avid reader of many programming and CS books
 - open source software spirit sharer hoping to make sharing popular